Drakanwulf/LibQuests/README.md

-# LibQuests
+# QuestTables
-A standalone library add-on to create and maintain Quests tables for the QuestMap2 project.
+A standalone support add-on to create and maintain Quest information, reference, and cross-reference tables.